andrew-gil/andrew-neovim-config/README.md

 | **Buffer Management**       | `<leader>[[` · `<leader>]]`               | Switch to **previous / next buffer**                                    |

 - `<leader>` : your leader key (space by default)
+use :DiffviewOpen and :DiffviewClose to look at git diff

 ### thoughts for future config
 could install brew install lua-language-server, but pain on windows.
 If using lua-language-server, update config